 Frequently Asked Questions About Eloping In Yellowstone

 Absolutely!
-You will need a special permit for your ceremony and you will need to hold it at one of the parks designated locations for weddings, but you can absolutely get married in Yellowstone!
+You will need a special permit for your ceremony, and you will need to hold it at one of the park’s designated locations for weddings, but you can absolutely get married in Yellowstone!

 Jump to Yellowstone wedding permits>>

-To elope in Yellowstone, you will need a Special Use Permit which costs $250, as well as an entrance pass to get inside the park, which costs $35.
+To elope in Yellowstone, you will need a Special Use Permit, which costs $250, as well as an entrance pass to get inside the park, which costs $35.
 That brings the cost to $285 to elope in Yellowstone!
 Of course, you’ll also have to account for other expenses, such as transportation, lodging, etc., but it’s all up to you to decide how elaborate you want your elopement to be.

 There are several designated locations for wedding ceremonies inside Yellowstone National Park with options for 15 people to up to 200!
 Designated Yellowstone wedding ceremony locations include Old Faithful, Artist Point, & Mammoth Chapel.
 These, and other locations, will be discussed further on in this guide.